Rioto3/ebay-to-markdown/README.md

    - Copy the markdown to your clipboard
    - Download the markdown as a file named after the product

+### Search Results Page

+1. Go to any eBay search results page (URLs containing "ebay.com/sch/")
+2. Each item in the list will have a blue "MDで保存" button at the bottom
+3. Click the button on any item to:
+   - Extract basic information from the search result
+   - Copy the markdown to your clipboard
+   - Download the markdown as a file
+   - See a visual confirmation highlight on the selected item

 ## Extracted Information

+### From Product Pages

 The markdown output includes: